 Any accommodation or reasonable adjustment provided for the assessment centre will be based on the information provided to us in a relevant report produced by an appropriately qualified professional.
 Reasonable adjustments may include additional time in the written exercises, interactive preparation, or other adjustments as recommended by a specialist.

-Please consult the College of Policing Selection & Assessments’ Policy on Accommodations and Reasonable Adjustments for guidance.
+College of Policing Selection & Assessments’ Policy on Accommodations and Reasonable Adjustments for guidance.

 The content and delivery of the Police SEARCH® Recruit Assessment Centre are continually evaluated.
 It is important to capture candidates' views and experiences, as this feedback can provide important information on how the College and forces can improve and develop the process.
 Please help us to do this by completing our online questionnaire.